ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 Snakemake provides several features that can help with these issues.
-You can load the list of files from a text file or spreadsheet, or get the list directly from the directoriy using `glob_wildcards`; and you can use `expand` to rename them in bulk.
+You can load the list of files from a text file or spreadsheet, or get the list directly from the directory using `glob_wildcards`; and you can use `expand` to rename them in bulk.
 Read on for some examples!

 ```admonish info title='Why is this better than using gzip directly?'